Have you ever wondered why there are French people in Canada? Really, the question is more ‘why are there English people?’

 All regions have specialties but here are some example of common foods you might want to try:

-• Rappie pie: You will find rappie pie in Nova Scotia and Prince Edward Island.
-The rappie pie is more like a casserole with the main ingredient being grated potatoes
+- Rappie pie: Rappie pie can be found in some areas of Nova Scotia and Prince Edward Island.
+It is similar to a casserole with the main ingredient being grated potatoes

-• Ploye pancakes.
-This is something you are more likely find in the Edmunston, New Brunswick, region.
-Those buckwheat pancakes are cooked only on one side and are best served with molasses
+- Ploye pancakes.
+This is something you are more likely find in New Brunswick’s Edmunston region.
+These buckwheat pancakes are cooked only on one side and are best served with molasses

-• Lobster rolls.
-This is probably not what my ancestors used to eat but lobster rolls are a staple dish in a lot of Acadian takeouts
+- Lobster rolls.
+This is probably not what my ancestors used to eat but lobster rolls are a staple dish in a lot of modern Acadian takeouts

-• Fried clams.
+- Fried clams.
 Again, not quite traditional but a modern Acadian classic.
 They’re also my favourite so I figured fried clams should get a mention.
-You will find them at roadside fastfood stops
+You will find them at roadside fastfood stops in Acadian areas

 Acadian historical sites and museums in the Maritimes